TeleHealth Virtual Office Visits

 3. Download the ModMed TeleHealth app (currently available for iOS and Android devices)

-4. Log in to the app and review the Terms of Service.
+4. Log in to the app using your Patient Portal username and password and review the Terms of Service.
 You will need to provide your credit card information in order to submit a case.
+The URL for Kenwood Dermatology is kenwood.ema.md

 5. Start a new case and follow the prompts; you will be asked to answer a short series of questions and to upload several digital photographs.
 You do not need to answer all of the questions but it is important to include information regarding your specific concerns.